JohnTerragnoli/ECE382_Lab03/README.md

 ##A Functionality
 This moves the 8-pixel block one block in the direction of the pressed button (up, down, left, right).
 The code for this functionality can be seen [here](https://raw.githubusercontent.com/JohnTerragnoli/ECE382_Lab03/master/A%20Functionality.txt).
 A video demonstration for A functionality can be seen [here](https://drive.google.com/file/d/0Bymb7kjtbzuqVmNRRFdWYXNPSU0/view?usp=sharing).

+*Basic and A Functionality were both completed and supervised by Captain Trimble on 15 October 2014*

 #Documentation:
 ###Prelab: